A flurry of lawsuits against Seattle Children’s hints at human toll from mold infections

-Seattle Children’s Hospital was hit with three lawsuits Monday, alleging the esteemed institution failed to provide a safe environment in operating rooms that repeatedly have been infected with Aspergillus mold over the past 18 years.
+Seattle Children’s hospital was hit with three lawsuits Monday, alleging the esteemed institution failed to provide a safe environment in operating rooms that repeatedly have been infected with Aspergillus mold over the past 18 years.

 One lawsuit, seeking class-action status, was filed on behalf of four children, all of whom it claims were sickened by the mold at the hospital.
 Three of the children — Aiden Wills, Logan Shaffer and Ian Gunnell — have since died, according to the lawsuit.
 None was older than 11.